janaSunrise/janaSunrise/README.md

 to fulfil.
 Trying to learn, build and share something new every day, and Becoming better every day.✌️

 I am also more passionate about building real-life projects, and I create projects to help with real-life problems, become efficient, and boost the development speed.
-I am really passionate and love to code, making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and Also several innovative softwares.
+I am really passionate about coding, making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and Also several innovative softwares.

 Moreover, I'm a social maniac, active on discord and twitter.
 Probably Interacting with the dev community,